On this page

 Consider your options and business needs

-Contact your local council for zoning, building and planning permit questions
+Ask your local council about zoning, building and planning permits

 Do your own market research

-Look at where your competition is located.
-Decide whether it is of benefit to be close to your competition, or to set up in a new area that has shown a need for your services or products.
+Look at where your competition is located, and decide whether it's beneficial to be close to your competition, or to set up in a new area that's demonstrated a need for your service or product.

-Learn more by reading our Do market research section.
+Discover more by reading our page on market research.

-If you're overseas or interstate and thinking about Victoria as an option for your business, Invest Victoria has some good data on why Melbourne is a great choice.
+If you're overseas or interstate, and thinking about Victoria as an option for your business, Invest Victoria has some up-to-date data on why Melbourne is a great choice.